 A Borderline Personality Disorder test can be extremely valuable in screening for a high level evaluation of common signs and symptoms of this mental disorder.
 This does not provide a medical diagnosis or medication prescription for treatment.
 A mental health professional or medical professional can provide an accurate diagnosis.

 Many mental health professionals will use the McLean screening instrument as a diagnostic tool to record a baseline of your bpd symptoms.
 Some psychotherapists or psychiatrists can also use other diagnostic tools to evaluate for other mental health disorders like existing eating disorders, bipolar disorder or anxiety disorders.
-This will allow for a more accurate diagnosis of all co-occuring mental illness the patient may be struggling with.
+This will allow for a more accurate diagnosis of all co-occurring mental illness the patient may be struggling with.